American Percussion Seminar

 Where will I be sleeping?
 Will I be sharing a room?

-• Participants under 18 years of age will reside in double occupancy rooms with shared bathrooms.
+• Participants 18 years of age and under will reside in double occupancy rooms with shared bathrooms.
 Program counselors will stay in the same residence hall, conduct room checks each evening, and travel with minor participants to and from meals, the music building, and other locations on campus.

-• Participants 18 years of age and over will reside in a different residence hall in single occupancy rooms with shared bathrooms.
+• Participants over 18 years of age will reside in a different residence hall in single occupancy rooms with shared bathrooms.

 Is there transportation to/from the airport?